Patient of courage

 “I’m so glad I waited to find Lisa,” she said.
 “Not all women battling breast cancer have the energy to visit with four reconstruction surgeons before finding the right one.”

-When Maria woke up from the mastectomy, just as Dr. Cassileth promised, her breasts were intact.
+Maria woke up from the mastectomy with her new breasts intact, just as Dr. Cassileth promised.
 And yes, they do move like real breasts when she turns on her side.
-Dr. Cassileth has concealed the tiny scars from her surgery with nipple reconstruction.
+Dr. Cassileth concealed the tiny incision from her surgery with nipple reconstruction.
 There is no visual trace of the mastectomy.

 “My breasts feel and look natural,” Maria said.
 “I even wear a bra to protect them from gravity.”